 Meal Planning

 Making your ingredients stretch into multiple meals then you will need a meal plan.
 Check out my post on how to meal plan for more information on meal planning.
 My aim was to spend as little as possible but also making as many meals as possible with ingredients that would be used in multiple meals but also be readily available to anyone.
 We wanted to avoid food waste as much as possible.
 Although we know you can get the ingredients a little cheaper from Aldi or Lidl, we decided to get our ingredients from Tesco, so that this post is relevant to lots of people – even those who haven't ventured into discount supermarkets!
 We did decide that we would use a selection of store cupboard ingredients, which you can find a list of below.
-The great thing about this experiment is that none of the ingredients were reduced – this means that anyone can turn £15 of ingredients into 15 meals for two people.
+The great thing about this experiment is that none of the ingredients were reduced – this means that anyone can turn less than £20 of ingredients into 15 meals for two people.

 Full list of ingredients bought